opensearch-project/documentation-website/release-notes/opensearch-documentation-release-notes-2.4.0.md

 # OpenSearch Documentation Website 2.4.0 Release Notes

-The following page provides a list of updates made to OpenSearch documentation for OpenSearch 2.4, as well as documentation updates still in-progress.
+The following page provides a list of updates made to OpenSearch documentation for OpenSearch 2.4.

-## New documentation for 2.4
+**NOTE:** Some PRs in the following list might still be in-progress at time of publication.

 - Add Alerting RBAC backend roles [#1866](https://github.com/opensearch-project/documentation-website/pull/1866)
 - Adds Windows Installation documentation [#1825](https://github.com/opensearch-project/documentation-website/pull/1825))